EAGLE-Project-FFG/promptfoo-demo/README.md

 Neither says anything about whether the model builds good graphs or whether the rubric is a good rubric.
 Only `eval` answers those.

-## 7. Scope

-This covers the KG construction step on one small excerpt with a hand-written reference graph.
-It is not a benchmark of extraction quality, and numbers from seven nodes do not generalise.
-More excerpts can be added as further test cases.

-The three kinds of check cover different ground, which is why all three are here.
-Deterministic assertions are free and reproducible, but only check form and strings we listed by hand.
-The reference comparison is exact, but needs an excerpt someone has labelled.
-The judge needs no labels and is therefore the only one of the three that could be pointed at all 69 applications, but its verdict varies between runs and its rubric here states a single criterion rather than a full specification of a correct graph.

-An earlier version of this directory held a schema-extraction experiment with a LiteLLM provider, generated scenarios and heuristic entity checks.
-That has been removed.
-This evaluation is the only one here, and there is no scenario-generation step.